ve7gel/RainMachine/README.md

 Github is not watched.

 ## Release Notes
+- 0.4.0 04/03/2020
+    - move rain sensor, freeze protect, rain delay to new 'Restrictions' node.
+Add info for active restrictions for hourly, weekday, monthly
 - 0.3.0 02/14/2020
     - add delay between node adds during discovery
     - add some support for Master Zone - still needs some testing